hmslima/sambahsacompletegrammar/sambahsa.md

 travel, also I have to study

 **Maria ghi hieb neid magho kay lises ments.
-Also ia contentit-se med abgires ed chehxe proscher cada face –** Alice indeed had no powers to read minds.
+Also ia contentit-se med abgires ed chehxe proscher cada face –** Maria indeed had no powers to read minds.
 So she contented herself with turning away and looking closer at each face